Nightingale Island: 2011 oil spill

 Before daybreak on 16 March 2011, the Maltese-registered MS Oliva cargo carrier ran aground at Spinners Point on the island's northwestern shore.
 The resulting oil spill, which spread around the island, was expected to have a significant impact on the seabird colonies of Nightingale and Middle Island.
 The ship contained 1,500 metric tons of crude oil and a cargo of 60,000 metric tons of soya beans.
 As many as 20,000 penguins were threatened, and there was a risk that rats from the ship could make it ashore to eventually prey on the chicks and eggs of native seabirds.
 Nightingale Island has no fresh water, so the penguins were transported to Tristan da Cunha for cleaning.
 The Greek captain and his 21 Filipino crew stayed in Edinburgh of the Seven Seas and assisted the islanders in their work.

 One of the lifeboats from MS Oliva subsequently washed ashore in February 2013 near the Murray Mouth, South Australia.

-Wildlife
+Flora and fauna

+Fauna

-Nightingale Island is known as a breeding ground for various types of seabirds; over a million birds are estimated to breed on the island, with great shearwaters being among the most abundant.
+Nightingale Island is known as a breeding ground for various types of seabirds; over a million birds are estimated to breed on the island, with great shearwaters being among the most abundant, their total population estimated to be around 2.5 million, half of their presence in the archipelago.
+The number of birds which come to the island for nesting has been said to be from 4 million to the highest of around 6 million.

+Other notable bird species occupying the Island include Broad-billed prion, White-faced storm petrel and Soft-plumaged petrel.
+Endangered species like Atlantic yellow-nosed albatross (at 3000—4000 pairs) and Sooty albatross (200 pairs) are also present.

 There are four wetland areas on the island which each contain hundreds of Atlantic yellow-nosed albatrosses.
 As with Inaccessible Island, Nightingale also has a breeding colony of northern rockhopper penguins, now an endangered species, with a fraction of the 1950s population remaining.
+Many of the penguin colonies are hidden behind grass, but their number of pairs was estimated to be 22,000–28,000 pairs on Nightingale, with additional 80,000–85,000 pairs at Middle (Alex) Island.
 The island is part of the Nightingale Islands group Important Bird Area (IBA), identified as such by BirdLife International as a breeding site for seabirds and endemic landbirds.

+Flora

+There are a few species of vegetation present on the island: